top of page

 What is Mistletoe and how can it help my pet?

-Mistletoe is a parasitic plant that grows on trees.
+Mistletoe ( Viscum Album) is a parasitic plant that grows on trees.
 Most of us are familiar with it hanging in door ways and couples kissing under it at Christmas time.
 Ancient Druids considered it magical because it bloomed in the winter when most other plants were dead.
 They considered it a promotor of fertility and longevity.
 Mistletoe was used for medicinal purposes such as seizure and pain treatment and to "calm the nerves" by the Druids.

 In 1917 Dr Ita Wegman and Dr Rudolf Steiner gave mistletoe to cancer patients and saw positive results.
 Mistletoe was used as a "warming therapy" to induce a strong immune response to the cancer.
 Mistletoe has been used in Europe (primarily Switzerland and Germany) for cancer treatment ever since.
 It is also used in South America.